 Who is Puberty and how does she hit?

-With performance-based video, interactive objects and sculpture, I ask what it means to be a woman – and to understand the narrow bandwidth in which she is performed despite her shifting reality.
+To understand my experience growing up as a woman, I use sculpture, performance-based video, and interactive objects to ask what it means to be one — and to understand the narrow bandwidth in which she is performed despite her shifting reality.

 Considering gender to be a stylized repetition of acts, I study how woman is looped in social space.
-I study her from a coming-of-age transition meaning that I focus on when bodies learn to repeat the gestures that communicate this gender.
+I study how she becomes.
 I use techniques suitable for children’s crafts, such as papier-mâché or hand sewing.
-I often employ materials that are marketed to young girls to perform the socially appropriate script, such as spandex leotards and fake fingernails.
-Withholding their cultural signifiers associated with to-be-woman, I merge these techniques and materials to interrupt existing codes.
+I often use materials that are marketed to young girls to perform the socially appropriate script, such as spandex leotards and fake fingernails.
+Withholding their cultural signifiers associated with to-be-woman, I merge these techniques and materials to understand existing codes.
 I use them like building blocks to suggest new combinations, encouraging known scripts to be re-written, abstracted, improvised, and experimental.